 You may only refer to the Qur’an as other than Allah’s in a metaphorical way.

-As the following:
+As in the following example:

 “Indeed, the Qur’an is the word(laqawlu) of a noble Messenger.
 (Qur’an 69:40)

 So again is it the Speech of Allah?

 When we say ‘takallama Muhammed’ (Muhammed Spoke), the statement does not convey anything except that he produced speech in the past.

 When you say ‘yata-kallamu’ (he speaks/will speak) it does not mean other than his speaking the present or future-the the (Arabic) tense of the verb here is for both present and future.